Scheduling and Aggregation Design for Asynchronous Federated Learning over Wireless Networks: Convergence Analysis

-for some positive constant $C_1$ and $C_2$. \end{assumption} Note that it appears to be common in the literature to assume uniformly bounded gradient, i.e., $C_2=0$ in \eqref{eq:asmp3_2}, and a strongly convex function over an unbounded space, e.g. \cite{chen2020asynchronous,wang2021resource,amiriconvergence,salehi2021federated,chen2020aJoint,chai2020fedat,li2019convergence,stich2018local}.
+for some positive constants $C_1$ and $C_2$. \end{assumption} Note that it appears to be common in the literature to assume uniformly bounded gradient, i.e., $C_2=0$ in \eqref{eq:asmp3_2}, and a strongly convex function over an unbounded space, e.g. \cite{chen2020asynchronous,wang2021resource,amiriconvergence,salehi2021federated,chen2020aJoint,chai2020fedat,li2019convergence,stich2018local}.
 These assumptions, however, are fundamentally incompatible as there exists no strongly convex function whose gradient is uniformly bounded over $\mathbb{R}^d$, which is also pointed out in \cite{Lam2019NewConv}.
 Working with a strongly convex function and uniformly bounded gradients requires a bounded parameter space, which yields a different (constrained) optimization problem, for which a solution algorithm would have to incorporate a projection step.
-We thus assume that the ``noise'' in the gradients is uniformly bounded (in expectation), also adopted in \cite{bottou2018ML}, which allows us to work with a strongly convex objective over an unbounded space.
+We thus assume that the ``noise'' in the gradients is uniformly bounded (in expectation), also adopted in \cite{bottou2018ML}, which allows us to work with a strongly convex objective over an unbounded space. \begin{assumption} There exists an $r_{\min}>0$ such that $\forall k\in\Pi(t)$ and for all $t$,